 This course is governed under the principles of Freedom of Speech and Freedom of Expression.

 All students are encouraged to voice their opinions before, during, and/or after class.
 The instructor will often play the role of devil's advocate in an attempt to increase student participation.
 Topics of a controversial nature WILL be discussed in class; be prepared to be challenged, as very little is considered off-limits.
 If you are not comfortable discussing/examining either your political views, or controversial subjects, you may wish to enroll in a different section.
-Politics is based in large part on opinion, and it is a significant goal of this course to encourage the improved expression of one's opinion, as well as to increase one's understanding of the positions and opinions.
+Politics is based in large part on opinion, and it is a significant goal of this course to encourage the improved expression of one's opinion, as well as to increase one's understanding of the positions and opinions of others.
+Remember, our opinions are seldom right or wrong; they are simply our opinions.
 The instructor routinely employs anecdotal illustrations to explain and enhance course content.
 Such story-based examples are drawn freely from personal, familial, current event and student sources.
 The instructor strongly encourages all students to participate in class discussions; you and I will both get more out of this class.
 It is the instructor's hope that this class will be the one in which the student has the greatest opportunity to speak on a daily basis.